Sooth1/alx-low_level_programming/0x00-hello_world/README.md

-a script that generates the assembly code of C code and save it inan output file.
+a script that compiles a
+C file and creates an
+executable named cisfun.